Benedict Cumberbatch: Radio

-Narration
+Narration and presentation

 Cumberbatch has narrated numerous documentaries for the National Geographic and Discovery channels.
 He has also read for several audiobooks, including Casanova, The Tempest, The Making of Music, Death in a White Tie, Artists in Crime, Tom and Viv, and Sherlock Holmes: The Rediscovered Railway Mysteries and Other Stories.
 He has done voice-overs for several commercials, including for major names Jaguar, Sony, Pimms, and Google+, performing the Seven Ages of Man monologue.

 For the 2012 London Olympics, he appeared in a short film on the history of London, which began the BBC coverage of the opening ceremony.
 He made appearances for two Cheltenham Festivals, in July 2012 for Music when he read World War I poetry and prose accompanied by piano pieces and in October 2012 for Literature when he discussed Sherlock and Parade's End at The Centaur.
 In 2012, he lent his voice to a four-part, spoken-word track titled "Flat of Angles" for Late Night Tales based on a story written by author and poet Simon Cleary, the final instalment of which was released on 9 May 2014.

 In 2012, he provided the voice of Dante Alighieri in the documentary Girlfriend in a Coma.
 In 2013, Cumberbatch narrated the documentary film Jerusalem about the ancient city.
 It was distributed by National Geographic Cinema Ventures in IMAX 3D theatres worldwide.
 The same year, he appeared as a special guest in a recording of Gordon Getty's opera Usher House, where he voiced the role of "the visitor", recorded and released by PENTATONE.

 He narrated the documentary Cristiano Ronaldo: The World at His Feet about the Portuguese footballer for Vimeo and Vision Films in 2014.
 In August 2014, he recorded the first ever unabridged audiobook of William Golding's 1964 novel, The Spire, for Canongate Books.

+Cumberbatch presents the 2026 feature documentary How to Live on Earth, which was released in UK cinemas from 26 June, and premiered on YouTube on 20 September 2026.
+The film is directed by Fredi Devas, who also co-produced with Jonnie Hughes.
+Cumberbatch calls the film "a call to action", and hopes that it acts as a model for people's interaction with Earth in the future.
+Peter Bradshaw gave the film 3 out of 5 stars, calling it "An antithesis of the doom and gloom docs about environmental destruction" that gives practical ways for how we can help to protect the planet.
+The film features, among others, Lead contributors include Mexican climate justice activist Xiye Bastida, field biologist and wildlife filmmaker Dan O'Neill; and American policy advisor and chef (formerly at the White House), Sam Kass.
+The film's end credit track is an original song written, produced, and performed by Imogen Heap.